-The Way Out from a Maze of Emotional Confusion
+Escape from Self-Made Maze of Emotional Confusion

 What to Do with Life?

 Have you ever found yourself in a disoriented state of mind in which all signposts seemed to be pointing at a dead end street?
-Then, as if that was not enough to make you dizzy, your emotions also joined that headless-chicken-run in circles shifting from one lousy feeling to another.
+Then, as if that was not enough to make you dizzy, your emotions also joined that headless-chicken-run in circles shifting from one lousy emotion to another.

 So, without any apparent reason, a fear about an imminent loss would creep in, just to be replaced with anger of a completely unknown origin, to be soon replaced by a guilt that didn't make any more sense, possibly ending with a self-pity that stayed there for quite a while, as if that was supposed to be your best choice.